 Please do use this system as it allows us to rapidly collate views.
 It should work on all devices and you can paste text into your reply if required.

 Finally, please also take the time to respond to SSEN's consultation itself via the SSEN website.
 (Click here).
-That option closes on the 2nd of November and it is important that they are fully aware of Orkney's views.

 The above image is SSEN's model showing the view from Grimeston Rd / Harray Rd junction, looking c. south showing the proposed sub-station buildings to the west of Finstown.